HELOC vs Home Equity Loan

 - Flexibility to transfer a portion or all of the balance to a fixed-rate loan

-- During the time you can borrow from the line of credit, which is typically 10 years, monthly payments often only cover the interest
+- During the time you can borrow from the line of credit, monthly payments often only cover the interest

 A Home Equity Loan